danielabar/meblog/src/markdown/rails-postgres-docker.md

 ## TODO

+* Para: This post assumes some basic familiarity with Docker, Docker Compose, and Rails.
+If you're new to these, checkout this learning path from Pluralsight (paid service): https://www.pluralsight.com/paths/docker-fundamentals-for-developers
 * Specify what Ruby, Rails, and Node versions I'm using.
 * css for `erb`
-* Organize into subsections
 * Mention that if you stop docker-compose and start up again, should not init role again, should see `PostgreSQL Database directory appears to contain a database; Skipping initialization`.
 This is because you ran create db and still have the named volume.
 If you delete the volume and start container again, role will be created again.
-* Explain port mapping to a different port than default 3306 in case someone does have Postgres running natively on laptop, avoid port conflict or strange situation where Rails app is attempting to read from the wrong database.
 * Explain Postgres role === user
 * WATCH OUT: Host mount option to init ROLE referencing sql file in project does not work on Github Actions using `services` because service started before source checked out in workflow.
 Ref: Debug Github Actions for more details.
-* Mention no password option with other env var from postgres image (development only!)
+* Mention no password option with other env var from postgres image (development only!) - put this in environments subsection where explaining docker compose details
 * Note that running database in Docker container only recommended for development, not production (performance).
 * Push blogpg project to Github as companion to this post for reference.
 * Conclusion para